Why is this important?

-If you have an exceptional attachment order against you, you must get advice from a Citizens Advice Bureau to check what your options are.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you have an exceptional attachment order against you, you must get advice from a Citizens Advice Bureau to check what your options are - where to get advice.

 Communicating directly with the sheriff officers to stop the action against you

 When the sheriff officers are enforcing a court order for a debt you can still contact the person or company you owe the money to by telephone to make a payment towards your debt.
 You may be able to prevent any further action by negotiating with your creditor or their agent to make payment to the sheriff officers.